Facebook Pixel Code

 Debt Relief vs. Debt Consolidation Loans

-As a forewarning.
-I would like to state that I am somewhat biased, since I work for a debt relief company and part of my job function means offering debt relief as a service.
+As a forewarning, I would like to state that I am somewhat biased, since I work for a debt relief company and part of my job function means offering debt relief as a service.

-Now with all that being said, spoiler alert, debt relief is usually better depending on your financial situation and what goals you’re looking to accomplish.
-Debt consolidation loans might be more in demand but they don't provide as much savings.
-These two options can be confused quite easily.
 Debt relief is the option by which debts get settled for consumers in a debt relief program.
-Debt consolidation loans on the other hand are loans that consumers use to get out of debt and achieve a lower interest rate by applying for a loan with a lender.
+Debt consolidation loans on the other hand are loans that consumers use to get out of debt and achieve a lower total interest rate.
+That lower interest rate is achieved by going through the loan application process with a given lender.

 Debt Consolidation Loans